 Tip: Reduce your exposure to all plastics and chemicals.
 Switch to drinking your water out of a Sigg bottle or glass bottle.
 Don’t microwave your meals in a plastic container.
 Switch to using all natural beauty products and cleaning supplies to lessen your toxin load on your body.

-Eating Tip: Aim to buy a few servings of cruciferous vegetables each week such as cabbage, Brussel sprouts, broccoli, and cauliflower.
+Eating Tip: Aim to buy a few servings of cruciferous vegetables each week such as cabbage, Brussel sprouts, broccoli, and cauliflower. or fermented veggies.

 Supplement Tip: If you don’t eat enough of these vegetables, we highly recommend adding in the supplement DIM Avail (Diindolylmethane) to your regimen to provide the nutrients that can break down the estrogens and other toxins in the liver and lymph.